Home

 Drymonia chiribogana

 Drymonia chiribogana is a terrific, rare African Violet relative that deserves to become more widely grown.
 Its purple flowers are certainly pretty, but its real flair is its thick, oversized leaves with excellent variegation.
 The leaves have a satiny sheen that can change the leaf color depending on the viewing angle.
-The plant grows about 2 feet tall and blooms throughout the year.
+The plant is well-shaped and blooms throughout the year.
 This is an excellent, easy houseplant, and would make a fine show plant.
 It comes from rain forests in Ecuador, where it is rare and at risk of becoming extinct.
 It is rarely seen for sale.

 Drymonia chiribogana

 The plant somewhat resembles a "rubber tree" Ficus, with its large, leathery leaves and upright growth.
+It can grow over 6 feet tall, but you can prune it to any size you wish.
 The leaves grow to about 5 to 8 inches long and have white veins along a velvety, dark green background (copper on the newer growth).
 Blooms dangle throughout the older branches most months of the year for me.
 The flowers are about 1.5 inches long, and have purple petals with yellow & red markings inside.
 After flowering it makes bright yellow fruit that is shaped like lips!

 Drymonia chiribogana